NNSSPPP/sso-token-service/README.md

 ## How to use with file

 * if you already Install with my List.
-* First , you should set up database in PostgreSQL to create new role(about username password have at pom.xml) ,create new database(name:ssotest) and create table (name:sso_user_test)
+* First , you should set up database in PostgreSQL to create new role(about username password have at pom.xml) ,create new database(name : ssotest) and create table (name : sso_user_test)
  ```
  #create table sso_user_test